 A single type of DMSP demethylase, dmdA was identified.
 It clustered with Roseobacter-clade dmdA (Supplementary Figure S11), corresponding to the marine clade A (Howard et al., 2006), and includes the functionally verified R. pomeroyi DSS-3 homolog.
 These data indicate that the Organic Lake sequences correspond to true DMSP demethylases and not related glycine cleavage T proteins or aminomethyltransferases (Howard et al., 2006).

 DMSP cleavage appears to be a significant source of DMS in Organic Lake.
 DMSP likely originates from Bacillariophyta or Dinoflagellida as Organic Lake Dunaliella have been reported not to produce DMSP in culture (Franzmann et al., 1987b).
-Based on the abundance of marker genes, DMSP cleavage is predicted to occur at highest levels in the deep zone (Figure 4C) where the DMS concentration has been measured to be highest (Deprez et al., 1986; Franzmann et al., 1987; Gibson et al., 1991; Roberts and Burton 1993a; Roberts et al., 1993b).
+Based on the abundance of marker genes, DMSP cleavage is predicted to occur at highest levels in the deep zone (Figure 4C) where the DMS concentration has been measured to be highest (Deprez et al., 1986; Franzmann et al., 1987b; Gibson et al., 1991; Roberts and Burton 1993a; Roberts et al., 1993b).
 DMS can also be produced in anoxic environments from the reduction of DMSO, degradation of sulfur containing amino acids, and sulfide methylation (Schäfer et al., 2010).
-Our data indicate that some DMSO reduction linked to Firmicutes could occur, but is not likely a major pathway (Figure 4C), and the potential for the other DMS yielding processes could not be determined because the pathways have not been established.
+Our data indicate that some DMSO reduction linked to Firmicutes could occur, but is not likely a major pathway (Figure 4C), and the potential for the other DMS yielding processes could not be determined because the enzymes involved in these pathways have not been established.
 When cultivated, Halomonas isolates from Organic Lake produced DMS from cysteine (Franzmann et al., 1987b) providing some evidence that DMS production from anaerobic degradation of amino acids can occur.
+Abiotic pathways for anaerobic production of DMS have also been proposed (Roberts et al., 1993b).

 The potential for DMSP cleavage was more than twice that of DMSP demethylation (Figure 4C).
 This is unusual compared to the marine environment or Ace Lake where DMSP demethylation potential is much higher than cleavage (Table 3).
 Previous estimates have similarly shown marine environments to have demethylation potential up to two orders of magnitude higher than cleavage (Howard et al., 2008; Todd et al., 2009; Todd et al., 2011b; Reisch et al., 2011).
 The frequency of DMSP lyase genes dddD and dddL in Organic Lake exceeded those of all other environments, except Punta Cormorant hypersaline lagoon, where dddL abundance was comparable (Table 3).
 This suggests selection in Organic Lake for DMSP cleavage due to functional advantage and/or selection for taxa that carry DMSP lyase genes.
 There is evidence that high DMSP cleavage potential is adaptive in hypersaline systems, as a high proportion of ddd genes were similarly detected in Punta Cormorant hypersaline lagoon and saltern ponds (Raina et al., 2010).
 The accumulated DMS in Organic Lake suggests conditions in Organic Lake favor the relatively wasteful lysis pathway, where both sulfur and carbon is lost to the organism performing the DMSP lysis, over the more ‘thrifty’ demethylation pathway.
 This is particularly pertinent to the Roseobacter lineages that can also perform either process.
 One possibility that has been proposed is that when sulfur is in excess and the organism can easily assimilate alternative sulfur sources, the lysis pathway may be competitive (Johnston et al., 2008).
 This may be particularly the case in hypersaline systems if higher concentrations of DMSP are being produced as an osmolyte.